-If not, you might want to reconsider your approach to giving thanks.
 Gratitude is game changing, and engaging in a regular gratitude practice has the power to significantly improve your life.
 So, what is gratitude practice?

 What Is Gratitude?

-Gratitude can be thought of as a state of mind in which a person consciously gives thanks for the things in their life, regardless of what these “things” might be.
+Gratitude can be considered a state of mind in which a person consciously gives thanks for the things in their life, regardless of what these “things” might be.

 The Harvard Medical School defines gratitude as “a thankful appreciation for what an individual receives, whether tangible or intangible.
 With gratitude, people acknowledge the goodness in their lives.”

-It can be easy to lose sight of what we’re grateful for.
-Our lives are crazy busy, and it’s not always easy to acknowledge what’s good.
-Sure, it’s easy to be thankful for the big things in life that happen, but gratitude doesn’t have to be saved solely for positive, life-changing experiences.
+It’s easy to sometimes lose sight of what we’re grateful for.
+Our lives are very busy, and it’s not always easy to acknowledge the good in it.
+Sure, it’s easy to be thankful for the bigger things that happen, but gratitude doesn’t have to be exclusively reserved for positive, life-changing experiences.

 Those who regularly engage in gratitude understand that there’s always something to be thankful for.
 Individuals who have a gratitude practice are said to be happier and have a deeper sense of the world around them.

-There’s a reason gratitude is an integral aspect of countless spiritual traditions, central to many religions including Buddhism, Hinduism, Christianity, Islam and more.
-It allows us to appreciate the intricate connection we have to life, inspiring us to feel more alive and appreciative of the precious gifts life contains.
+There’s a reason gratitude is an important aspect of countless spiritual traditions, and is central to many religions including Buddhism, Hinduism, Christianity, Islam and more.
+It allows us to appreciate the intricate connection we have to life and inspires us to feel more alive and appreciative of the precious gifts life contains.

 The Benefits of Practicing Gratitude

-Regularly giving thanks can change your life — like seriously change your life.
+Giving regular thanks can seriously change your life.

-Gratitude is strongly associated with increased states of overall well-being in practically every area of one’s life.
-Following are a few benefits you might expect when you engage in a regular gratitude practice.
+Gratitude is strongly associated with increased states of overall well-being in basically all the areas of life.
+Below are a few benefits you might expect to receive when you engage in a regular gratitude practice.

 Gratitude Improves Your Mood

 Can being grateful really make you a happier person?
 Researchers say yes.
-Robert Emmons is a leading gratitude expert who has conducted significant research on the subject of gratitude and well-being and has discovered that gratitude does indeed cause some serious emotional benefits.
-It can also help reduce stress, which is something we could all use.
+Robert Emmons is a leading gratitude expert who has conducted significant research on the subject of gratitude and well-being.
+Emmons has discovered that gratitude does in fact cause some serious emotional benefits and can also help reduce stress.

 Gratitude Is Good for Achieving Goals

-Something else Emmons has discovered?
-Gratitude can help you achieve your goals.
-In one study, he found that individuals who kept gratitude lists made more progress towards meeting their personal goals over a two-month time period than those who listed their troubles or nothing at all.
-Want to crush your goals and succeed at what you’ve set out to do?
+Emmons has also discovered that gratitude can help you achieve your goals.
+In one study, he found that individuals who kept gratitude lists made more progress towards meeting their personal goals over a two-month time period than those who only listed their troubles or nothing at all.
+Want to achieve your goals and succeed at what you decide to do?
 Being grateful could help.

 Gratitude Might Improve Your Physical Health

-Research shows that grateful people also experience better physical health.
-A 2012 project that had participants keep an online gratitude journal reported better health, including fewer headaches, stomachaches, coughs and sore throats.
+Research suggests that grateful people also experience better physical health.
+A 2012 project that had participants keep an online gratitude journal reported better overall health, including fewer stomachaches, headaches, coughs and sore throats.

-It’s also said that people who are grateful are more likely to take better care of their physical health, exercise more often and get regular checkups.
-Grateful people also show to recover more quickly from illness and enjoy an overall healthier lifestyle.
+It’s also said that grateful people are more likely to take better care of their physical health, exercise more often and get regular checkups.
+Grateful people are also shown to recover illness more quickly and enjoy an overall healthier lifestyle.

 Gratitude Can Help You Get Better Sleep

-Sleep deprivation is real.
-Gratitude could help.
+Being grateful might support your sleep.
 A 2009 study discovered that gratitude can lead to better sleep quality and sleep duration.
-It can also lead to less daytime dysfunction caused by a lack of sleep.
-Stuck counting sheep each night?
-Try spending 15 minutes writing about what you’re grateful for each night before going to bed.
-You might just fall asleep faster and sleep longer, which is definitely something to be thankful for.
+It can also lead to reduced daytime dysfunction caused by a lack of sleep.
+Instead of counting sheep. try spending 15 minutes writing about what you’re grateful for each night before going to bed.
+You might just fall asleep faster and sleep longer, which is another thing to be thankful for.

 Gratitude Can Improve Your Relationships